The power supplies issue

 or SAVE "C:This is the name of my program"

-In fact, it is a bit more complicated than that: the command line itself which is used to save the program is actually also saved as a dummy line #32.768 at the end of the program, and is thus visible at the end of the file on the cassette tape.
-Another trick would be to start the program with a line 0 REM This is the name of my program
+In fact, it is a bit more complicated than that: the command line itself which is used to save the program is actually also saved as a dummy line #32,768 ($8000) at the end of the program, and is thus visible at the end of the file on the cassette tape.

 and then re-read the beginning of the program from the cassette tape "as a data/text file" to see this name appear without having to re-read the whole program.